xebadevs/CurriculumMessiae/tasks.md

 - Automation:

   - Year of the card
-  - Content from a .JSON file, order by incremented id (or equal to the year)
+  - Content from a .JSON file, order by incremented id (same thing with the year)
   - Image source (same order in assets)
   - Test functionallity

+- Research for some way to show the background-image on hover in a smoothly way